 Thinking about filing a Texas Workforce Commission Wage Claim?

-I’m so glad you found this page first.
+Now, I’m so glad you found this page before filing a TWC Wage Claim.
 We aren’t going to tell you not to do so – we don’t know the specific details about your situation, and TWC Wage Claims can be useful in some situations.

-But if your claim is for a meaningfully large amount of money – perhaps $5,000 or more – you should talk to a board-certified employee rights attorney before filing your wage claim.
+But if your claim is for a meaningfully large amount of money – perhaps $10,000 or more – you should talk to a board-certified employee rights attorney before filing your wage claim.
 Why?
-Simply put, it may be a poor way to try to attempt to recover a meaningful amount of money.
+Simply put, it may turn out to be a poor way to try to attempt to recover a meaningful amount of money.

 First, what is a Wage Claim?